 Contrary to what you've been taught, you don't need a job, you just need an income.
 And the more you become an investor of your time/money instead of just being a spender of your time/money, the less income your work will need to generate to achieve the financial freedom to do what you love.

 No matter how unlikely it may seem, there are a countless ways for you to earn an income from a work you love.
 You just have to force yourself to take your blinders off so you can see what's been right beside you all along.

 To help you to begin your journey to a earning a living from a work you love, I highly recommend Dan Miller's book, 48 Days to the Work You love.

 It pains me to see so many people going through life hating their work and dreaming of the day they can retire from it -- thinking that's just how life is.

 Take it from someone who knows the joy of earning a living from a work I love, nothing could be further from the truth.

 P.S.
 I invite you to subscribe to the Ad-Free Member Version of my website, which includes 6 bonus features.
 One of the bonus features enables members to browse, read, and print 132 of my articles from a single page.
 And many of those articles include tips and revelations that helped me to transition from being trapped by debt in work I hated, to being financially free to work at what I love.

 P.P.S.
 If you enjoy writing and have a subject you are passionate about, you already have 50% of what you need to succeed as an infoprenuer.
 The other 50% comes from finding a website host that provides you with all of the tools, knowledge, and step-by-step instructions you need to create a content-rich, keyword-focused, traffic-generating website.
 I highly recommend Solo Build It!
-(SBI).
+(SBI) (see My Review of SBI).
 Thanks to the tools and knowledge I gained from SBI, the traffic to free-online-calculator-use.com achieved the ranking of top .5% of all websites in the world -- after only 20-months!

 Home > About Me